Minenhle-Ngubane/kartoza-technical-assignment/README.md

 1. Create a portfolio python app using Django as a framework (https://www.djangoproject.com/),

 2. The requirements are :
-    a.
-Extend the django user model to add further details for user profile, such as home address, phone number, location (point geometry) where they live [+2]
+    - Extend the django user model to add further details for user profile, such as home address, phone number, location (point geometry) where they live

-    b.
-A user profile page and a page to edit the user’s profile [+3]
+    - A user profile page and a page to edit the user’s profile

-    c.
-A page with full screen map that shows all registered users location [+2]
+    - A page with full screen map that shows all registered users location

-    d.
-When clicking the user icon (just use default icon), it will display the user’s profile in popup. [+1]
+    - When clicking the user icon (just use default icon), it will display the user’s profile in popup.

-    e.
-Users can log in from the default Django admin page.
-User can only see their own profile page, but not others [+1]
+    - Users can log in from the default Django admin page.
+User can only see their own profile page, but not others

-    f.
-User can only access Django admin page for all models by logging in as super user [+1]
+    - User can only access Django admin page for all models by logging in as super user

 3. Bonus requirements :
-    a.
-Add test cases.
+    - Add test cases.

-    b.
-Enabled CI integration with your code repo such that any new code added via a PR will be automatically tested and display an indicator as to whether the tests have passed or not.
+    - Enabled CI integration with your code repo such that any new code added via a PR will be  automatically tested and display an indicator as to whether the tests have passed or not.

-    c.
-Sign up and sign in page, you can use the existing library to do this (for non super users able to login).
+    - Sign up and sign in page, you can use the existing library to do this (for non super users able to login).

-    d.
-Log the user login/logout activity by showing who and when on the admin page, you can use the existing library to do this.
+    - Log the user login/logout activity by showing who and when on the admin page, you can use the existing library to do this.

 ## Quickstart